 - Appointed Tech Nation Visa Ambassadors to help promote the Tech Nation Visa scheme.

-There is an official email address and advice is available through immigration solicitors.
+There are numerous official resources and advice is available through immigration solicitors.
 But if one does not want to go through solicitors, I now support and work with applicants by consulting on the Stage 1 Tech Nation Exceptional Talent endorsement process.
 This is because I have been through the process myself so I understand the importance of meeting the strict criteria and how to present the right evidence to meet the strict criteria.
 I have helped so many of my fellow tech entrepreneurs and talent with the endorsement application process and my success rate is 70-80%.
 I also used to be a solicitor in Australia so I have been trained to ensure all the t’s are crossed and i’s are dotted 🙂

 I understand that culture may be one of the many reasons why applicants find the process challenging.
 I see time and time again that applicants from various cultures possess characteristics that are very different to others.
 For example, it may not be culturally acceptable for someone from one country to be outspoken about their personal and professional achievements while it may be perfectly acceptable for someone from another country to do so.

 I understand that language may be a barrier for some applicants because if they are from a different country, chances are, English is not their first language.
 Applications and evidence for the Exceptional Talent Visa endorsement must be in English or translated to English.
 Some things can be lost in translation so it may be worth having someone like me sense check your application.